Lama-23/web_projct/README.md

 ```
 git pull origin main
 ```
--Next add your work to the staging directory, the dot here is important, you can replace it with the files you want to add but the dot will add everything
+-Next, add your work to the staging directory, the dot here is important, you can replace it with the files you want to add but the dot will add everything
 ```
 git add .
 ```